A para-controlled approach to the stochastic Yang-Mills equation in two dimensions: Preliminaries

 In the following definition, we introduce the Fourier multipliers $(Q^j_{>N})$ which will play an important role in our proof of gauge-covariance (see e.g. Proposition \ref{prop:linear-objects-close-gauge-covariance}).

 \begin{definition} Let $N\in \dyadic$ and let $j\in [2]$.
 We then define the operator $Q^j_{>N}$ by

 for all smooth $f\colon \T^2 \rightarrow \mathbb{C}$ and $n\in \Z^2$. \end{definition}

 We now state two lemmas regarding $Q^j_{>N}$ which will both be proven in Appendix \ref{section:proofs-commutator}.
-The first lemma shows that $Q^j_{>N}$ appears in the commutator of the Littlewood-Paley operator $P_{\leq N}$ and a multiplication operator.
+The first lemma shows that $Q^j_{>N}$ appears in the commutator of the Littlewood-Paley operator $P_{\leq N}$ and a para-multiplication operator.

 \begin{lemma} Let $\alpha < 2$, $\beta \in \R$, $\delta \in (0, 2)$.
 For $N \in \dyadic$, we have that

 \end{lemma}

 The second lemma shows that $Q^j_{>N}$ can be used to gain either one power of $N$ or one spatial derivative.